 Goa is a popular destination for tourists, both domestic and international.
 But how do you decide which place is a better fit for you?

-If you want to meet new people and lively parties, North Goa is for you
+If you want to meet new people and have lively parties, North Goa is for you

 North Goa is much more crowded than the South as it attracts lots more tourists, both local and foreign.
 They are attracted to the lively atmosphere and energetic parties.